LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 4. at a local event
 5. at the event you're targeting

-Try to get as many iterations as possible before your target event.
+[://] # "Starting a sentence with And makes me feel weird.
+It's not illegal, but this one is a fragment" Try to get as many iterations as possible before your target event.
 And try to space them out as much as possible.

 Usually the first thing I do when a conference accepts a new talk I'm developing is to schedule my first practice run.

 ## Changing your talk

 One thing that comes up a lot is that in the course of developing your presentation, you might have some huge changes.
 This is OK.
 Really.
-The one thing that you have to stay focused to is that the title of your talk is still a relevant title to what you're presenting.
-But you can take great liberty with the summary and abstract.
+The one thing that you have to stay focused on is that the title of your talk is still a relevant title to what you're presenting.
+You can take great liberty with the summary and abstract.
 In the end, your responsibility is that the people who show up to the session have a great experience.
 If your session doesn't match the title, they'll feel deceived.
 They probably haven't read your summary or abstract.

 ## How people choose which talk to attend

 I believe that people choose which talk to attend in the following order:

 1. who is presenting: This is completely pass/fail.
 The Beatles are playing?
 I'm going.
 Someone I haven't heard of?
 Their name makes no effect.
-2. the topic: Otherwise, I'm mainly going to reject by topic.
+1. the topic: Otherwise, I'm mainly going to reject by topic.
 I'm going to sort possibilities by things I'm interested in and things I'm not interested in.
-3. level: Mostly, the more introductory the level, the more likely I'm going to want to see the talk.
+1. level: Mostly, the more introductory the level, the more likely I'm going to want to see the talk.
 For example, Getting started with Kubernetes is more appealing than using Kubernetes in Google Cloud native for security enhancements.
-Example of entry level titles include: Getting started with..., Intro to..., ... for beginners,...101
+Examples of entry level titles include:
+** Getting started with..., Intro to..., ... for beginners,...101
-4. your competition: You are going up against the Beatles?
+1. your competition: You are going up against the Beatles?
 People aren't showing up to your talk.
+[://] # "The examples in point 3 would be better as concrete examples, separated by line, with the relevant points bolded.
+I did it above as an example

 ### A Clear Title
 You have no control over any of the things other than #2.
 Make sure the person coming to your talk can understand the topic of the talk from the title.
 What you don't want is someone to say, "I wish I knew that was being talked about.
 I would have loved to see it."